-If you want to plan a more detailed route from London to Scotland check out this handy route planner.
+If you want to plan a more detailed route from London to Scotland check out the AA's handy route planner.
 Remember also to check the Traffic Scotland website before driving in Scotland, where you will find real time and future information on roadworks, traffic incidents and more.

 Travelling to Scotland by Bus